-An Alaska month-to-month rental agreement is a contract (not necessarily in writing) which allows a tenant to rent property from a landlord, for one month at a time, in exchange for a fee (“rent”).
-The rental renews monthly, until either party gives proper notice to end it.
+An Alaska month-to-month rental agreement is a contract (not necessarily in writing) for a tenant to rent property from a landlord, one month at a time, in exchange for a fee (“rent”).
+The agreement renews monthly, until either party gives proper notice to end it.

 Basics of an Alaska Month-to-Month Rental Agreement

 In Alaska, a landlord and tenant create a month-to-month lease by agreeing to rent a property according to acceptable terms.
-Written rental agreements are clearer and legally stronger, but oral leases are legal in a month-to-month context.
+Written agreements are clearer and more reliable in case of disagreement, but month-to-month oral (unwritten) leases are legal.

-Parties under a month-to-month lease enjoy full rights under Alaska landlord-tenant law.
+Parties under a month-to-month lease have full rights under Alaska landlord-tenant law.
 The tenant must use the property in a responsible way and pay rent on time.
-The landlord must keep essential features of the property in habitable condition, and protect the tenant’s quiet enjoyment of the lease.
+The landlord must ensure the tenant’s quiet enjoyment of the property.
+This includes keeping critical features of the property in good working condition.

 Required Disclosures for Month-to-Month Rentals in Alaska

-Alaska landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:
+Alaska landlords may not rent a property out without making the following disclosures to a potential tenant, as applicable:

-- Tenant Occupancy/Absence Disclosure – Alaska leases must include a reminder that rental property may only be occupied as a dwelling, and that the tenant must give notice of any absence from the property longer than seven days.
+- Tenant Occupancy/Absence Disclosure – Alaska leases must include a reminder that the tenant must give notice when going away for longer than seven days.
+This reminder must also state that rental property may only be occupied as a dwelling.

-- Withholding Security Deposits Disclosure – Alaska landlords have the right to withhold some or all of a security deposit for specific noncompliance listed in the lease agreement, and must provide notice of this right to the tenant.
+- Withholding Security Deposits Disclosure – Alaska landlords have the right to withhold some or all of a security deposit for specific lease violations.
+A lease must provide notice of this right to the tenant.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.